 Most importantly, most states require employers to carry worker’s compensation insurance and employers’ liability insurance by law.
 Business owners who do not have the proper coverage can be heavily fined, even if it’s the first time an incident has ever occurred.

-Obviously, there are certain industries that are inherently more dangerous than others, but all businesses face the risk of an employee getting injured on the job or ill due to certain workplace exposures.
+Obviously, there are certain industries that are inherently more dangerous than others, but all businesses face the risk of an employee getting injured or become ill on the job due to certain workplace exposures.
 This includes injuries caused by lifting heavy equipment, slips and falls in the workplace, injuries due to fires or machinery, exposure to hazardous substances, and injuries that develop over time such as carpal tunnel syndrome.

 Of course, worker’s compensation insurance does not cover employee injuries unrelated to their job duties or that occur outside of the workplace.
 It also does not cover injuries sustained while commuting to and from work, or those caused by intoxication or substance abuse.